alenrtan/amaa-team.github.io/userstories.md

 ### Graphical User Interface

-As a WIP I want to look at my tasks at a glance and not have to dig through a database to see what needs to be done for the week.
+As a personal assistant I want to look at my tasks at a glance and not have to dig through a database to see what needs to be done for the week.

 Elaboration: The program will support a GUI that displays a calendar that shows all tasks/events saved.